gatneil/gettingStarted/README.md

 # VM Scale Sets (VMSS) are sets of identical VMs in a highly available configuration that can autoscale/manual scale (more info here: https://azure.microsoft.com/en-us/documentation/articles/virtual-machine-scale-sets-overview/)
 azure vmss quick-create --resource-group-name nsgquickvmssrg --name nsgquickvmss --location westus --image-urn UbuntuLTS --vm-size Standard_D2_v2 --admin-username negat --admin-password P4%%w0rd --capacity 3
 ```

+# Debugging

+* [resources.azure.com](resources.azure.com) gives you a hierarchical view of your resources and the "instance view", which can be very helpful for debugging.
+* The new portal has "audit logs", which are awesome.

 # ARM Templates